lejogs/lejogs.github.io/_posts/2014-05-13-The-one-we-didn't-want-to-do.md

 We knew in advance that Rich couldn't make a ride this weekend and things steadily deteriorated from there.
 The weather didn't help.
 Cloudy, windy, heavy rain showers - altogether pretty miserable.
 Chris wasn't feeling well and I was suffering a bit after agreeing to "one more for the road" the night before.

-The combination of these events was enough to create the training day we'd long been expecting ... this was the one we didn't want to do.
+The combination of these events was enough to create the training day we'd long been expecting...

+> *this was the one we didn't want to do.*

 In the interests of full disclosure, I didn't have a very high opinion of us.
 I'd always assumed that faced with such a situation we'd choose to sack off the ride in favour of the pub.
 It was therefore a proud moment when decided to just get on with it!